aconz2/aconz2.github.io/_posts/2018-02-15-Data-Formats.md

 # Extensibility

 After a few years, people will have new needs and if you build a language around a data format, you are going to be SOL if you can't adapt.
 Extensibility is a hard problem but I think it can be managed with UUID tagging data.
-Remember, all new data has to be one of the base types at the leaves, but it is imporant semantically to be able to distinguish otherwise structurally equivalent types.
+Remember, all new data has to be one of the base types at the leaves, but it is important semantically to be able to distinguish otherwise structurally equivalent types.

 # References